syns-platform/servers/syns-users-ms/gcloud/instrucitons.md

    c.
 In the left-side menu, click on "Cloud Run" under the "Serverless" section.

    d.
-Click on the "Create service" button => fill out the necessary information
+Click on the "Create service" button => fill out the necessary information => REMEMBER to check on `Allow unauthenticated invocations
+Check this if you are creating a public API or website.`

    e.
 At the end of the console, click the drop down "Container, Networking, Security" => add all the environment variables and REMEMBER to include GIN_MODE=release variable